 What if you have acne?

 "Those with acne should avoid dairy, sugar, gluten, and look for ways to decrease cortisol," says Gerstner.
-These food groups spike insulin levels and throw your hormones out of whack, which then causes breakouts.
+The idea is that these food groups spike insulin levels and throw your hormones out of whack, which then causes breakouts.
 She continues, "Acne responds well to a great topical routine but often needs orals as well.
 Topical solutions include glycolic pads, retinol, and masks."
 If your skin isn't clearing up on a topical regimen, speak with your dermatologist about which prescriptive internal remedies you can try.

 Engelman also loves retinol's acne-fighting prowess.
 "Retinoids are the backbone of any acne treatment," she says.
 "Previously, all retinoids were prescription-only, but as of two years ago, the FDA approved adapalene (marketed as Differin Gel and Proactiv Adapalene Gel) to be sold over the counter without a prescription.
 Retinoids help treat two major causes of acne: dead-skin buildup and inflammation."

 What are some skincare mistakes women over 40 make?

 "Too much stripping," says Engelman.
 "Overuse of products makes our barrier weak and can actually cause rapid aging since the skin cannot properly defend itself against environmental stressors."

 Additionally, while picking your skin is never advised, Gerstner says that women over 40 who pick won't heal as well as they would have in their teens due to a decrease in collagen and elastin, which aid in wound healing.
 This could lead to scarring and pockmarks, all of which can be avoided by taking a hands-off approach to congested pores and leaving them to the professionals.

 What do you wish someone had told you about your own skin 10 or 20 years back?

 Both women had the exact same regret: not using enough sun protection.
 "I wish someone had told me how bad tanning booths were," says Gerstner.
-"When I was a teen, I went to a tanning booth in Georgia—the horror!
-Melanoma is the number one cancer killer of women under 40."
+"When I was a teen, I went to a tanning booth in Georgia—the horror!"
 Engelman, also a southern native, agrees and wishes she'd had a more consistent relationship with sunscreen.
 Using sunscreen daily can reduce the risk of developing skin cancer by 50 percent.